Thursday, August 30, 2018

 the Osher Map Library, USM, Portland, Maine.

-In my search for materials that may be helpful in developing the interpretation portion of the Narcissus Project, I have stumbled upon some electric railway collections that aren't related to the Narcissus or the Portland-Lewiston Interurban but are terrific finds for helping to tell the larger electric railway history story throughout Maine.
-This post shares a few of the 57 glass plate negatives (13 x 10.5 cm each) taken by J. A. Waterman and are among the Digital Philanthropy Collection at the Osher Map Library in the Smith Center for Cartographic Education on the campus of the University of Southern Maine in Portland, Maine.
+In my search for materials that may be helpful to develop the interpretation portion of the Narcissus Project, I have stumbled upon some electric railway collections that aren't related to the Narcissus or the Portland-Lewiston Interurban but are terrific finds for helping to tell the larger electric railway history story throughout Maine.
+This post shares a few of the 57 glass plate negatives (13 x 10.5 cm each) taken by J. A. Waterman and among the Digital Philanthropy Collection at the Osher Map Library in the Smith Center for Cartographic Education on the campus of the University of Southern Maine in Portland, Maine.

 Alternative Title: Waterman Negatives [57 Glass Plate Negatives]